 Call Our Georgia Logging Truck Accident Lawyer

 Rural Georgia highways are prime traveling grounds for logging trucks.
 Some of the worst accidents seen on local highways every year involve these enormous commercial vehicles.
-The reasons abound for why these accidents can occur, ranging from poor upkeep to unqualified drivers to negligent business practices.
+The reasons for why these accidents occur range from poor upkeep to unqualified drivers to negligent business practices.
 If you have been involved in a log truck accident, consider hiring a qualified logging truck accident lawyer to be at your side.
 We can protect your rights to the maximum extent of the law and fight to ensure that you receive an appropriate settlement.

 Logging trucks are some of the largest vehicles on the road.
 For this reason, drivers and passengers in smaller vehicles are most at risk when it comes to logging truck accidents.
 There are several ways that logging trucks can pose a danger:

 - Improper loading.
 Logs that have been improperly loaded are more at risk of sliding out while the truck speeds down the highway, most likely causing a horrible accident due to the log(s) hitting one or more cars.

 - Speeding.
 Like many other commercial truck drivers, logging truck drivers are usually on strict schedules.
 Alternatively, they can have an agreement with the trucking company to get paid by the mile, giving incentives for timely delivery.
 Whatever the reason, speeding is often a factor in logging truck accidents.